ThomasChambers15243/Dissertation/Paper/Handout/370 Handout.md

   - Distinct Operand Count
   - Total Operator Count
   - Total Operand Count
-  - Vocabulary
+  - vocabulary
-  - Length
+  - length
-  - Estimated Program Length
+  - Estimated Program length
-  - Volume
+  - volume
-  - Difficulty
+  - difficulty
-  - Effort
+  - effort
-  - Time
+  - time
   - Bugs Estimate

 Each of these values will be taken for each code generation per sample.
 All values will be summed to produce a final measurement for each sample.
 This will produce a final set of 20 measurements, valuing the code quality of generations.